 Est. time to complete:

-The Nonprofit Leadership program at UND is a multidisciplinary program geared toward
+The Nonprofit Administration program at UND is a multidisciplinary program geared

-students who want to acquire skills and enhance their qualifications for service in
+toward students who want to acquire skills and enhance their qualifications for service

 In the program, you'll developing a deep understanding of nonprofit organizations,